-The ME-dia Space provides the greatest benefit to the teleworker, since using the system allows him increased flexibility in where he can work.
+The ME-dia space system provides the greatest benefit to the teleworker, since using the system allows him increased flexibility in his working location.
 By using the system, he can project his presence into the workplace office on days when he elects to work from home.

-Yet the system also provides some benefit to the teleworker's colleagues, as they can choose degrees of participation and engagement with which they are most comfortable.
+Yet the system also provides benefit to the teleworker's colleagues, as they can choose degrees of participation and engagement with which they are most comfortable.
 In addition, the virtual presence of the teleworker may have other advantages.
-Existing research shows a correlation between the prevalence of telework and co-worker dissatisfaction [14].
+Existing research shows a correlation between teleworker prevalence and co-worker dissatisfaction [13].
 An increase in face-to-face interaction has been shown to moderate this dissatisfaction.
-It may be the case that mediated interactions such as those supported by the ME-dia Space may also reduce dissatisfaction and thus benefit co-workers.
+It may be the case that mediated interactions such as those supported by the ME-dia space may reduce dissatisfaction and thus benefit co-workers.